peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note15>(15)</sup> P. L'Ecuyer, D. Munger, et al. "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs", April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>

-<small><sup id=Note16>(16)</sup> Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
+<small><sup id=Note16>(16)</sup> For single-cycle PRNGs, the probability of overlap for N processes each generating L numbers with a PRNG whose cycle length is P is at most N*N*L/P (S. Vigna, "On the probability of overlap of random subsequences of pseudorandom number generators", _Information Processing Letters_ 158 (2020)).
+Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
 For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>

 <small><sup id=Note17>(17)</sup> Besides the seed, other things are hashed that together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").
 Note the following:
 - In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_) or that a seed not allowed by the PRNG is produced (a "rejection risk"), but this risk decreases the more seeds the PRNG admits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").